thedzy/go-titles/README.md

 ## Why?
 I like starting my programs with a nice title.
 **So why another?** I wanted to see if go could improve the performance over python.
 **Was it fast?** Yes.
+Much

 ## Improvements?
-Automated way to find fonts cross-platform

-## State?
+## State
-- Some fonts it does not render some characters, for example, the letter 'n' might not appear when using myfont.ttf
+- Some fonts it does not render some characters, for example, the letter 'n' might not appear when using myfont.ttf??
-- Unicode character rarely render, this matters for title and for characters used in the character map, but will write to screen
+- Unicode character beyond 1byte (255/\u00FF) do not render, this matters for title and for characters used in the character map, but will write to screen
-  - Workaround: Use the pyton script to create json maps and use those in the go program.
+  - Workaround: Use the python script to create json maps and use those in the go program.
 It will allow you to use those character to render but still not be in the title, for that stick the python version
 - Does not work with all fonts.

 ## New